coderplex-org/teaching-kids-code/week2/outline.md

   2. l*b (CPU)
   3. print result (Output - ask to name an example?)

-Workbook (10 - total discussion)
+Workbook (10 - total discussion) - 1,2
-1. Write algorithm to solve (a*b)+c and map each statement to block of computer that performs it.
-2. In (a*b)+c's form, pick out the variables and constants.
-(At this point we can stop and review variables and constants **if** needed)

 3. Variables!
 (10)
 Question - Where do you think l,b are stored in the computer?